Stadio Benito Stirpe

-The Stadio Benito Stirpe (also known as Stadio Casaleno), is an all-seater football stadium in the Italian city of Frosinone, Lazio.
+The Stadio Benito Stirpe, also known as Stadio Casaleno and officially named PSC Arena, is an all-seater football stadium in the Italian city of Frosinone, Lazio.

 Designed in the mid-1970s and built in the second half of the 1980s, the stadium remained unfinished for about thirty years.
 The stadium was completed between 2015 and 2017 on the initiative of local football team Frosinone Calcio, who won a lease for the stadium from the local council for 90 years, in order to replace the old municipal stadium.

 With a capacity of 16,227, it is the largest stadium found in the province, and the third in Lazio.